isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 permalink: /safemanagement/sector/
 ---

-Businesses should adhere to sector-specific guidelines as well as the <a href="/safemanagement/general/">general guidelines</a>.
+Businesses should adhere to sector-specific guidelines as below, in addition to the <a href="/safemanagement/general/">general guidelines</a>.

+Businesses may also wish to refer to MTI’s <a href="https://www.mti.gov.sg/-/media/MTI/Newsroom/Press-Releases/2020/05/MTI-Advisory-on-resumption-of-activities-from-2-June-2020.pdf" target="_blank">advisory</a> dated 19 May 2020, on the gradual resumption of business activities in phases starting from 2 June 2020.

 #### **Retail & F&B**